A Guide to Implementing the Theory of

 approach; departmental cost or efficiency is just a symptom or an output of

 this method.
 Let’s look at local profit centers a little closer.
-Each department has a budget,

-the system as a whole.
 However there is condition that must be met in order

 to sum the local profits as we have just done.
 The condition is that there is independence